OpenAutomateOrg/OpenAutomate.Docs/TechnicalDesignDocument.md

 The frontend will be developed using Next.js with tenant-specific routing and the following key screens:

-- **Tenant Selection**: For users with access to multiple organizations
+- **Tenant Selection**: For users with access to multiple organization units
 - **Dashboard**: Overview of system status, recent executions, and key metrics
 - **Bot Agents**: List and management of registered bot agents
 - **Automation Packages**: Repository of automation packages with version management